 Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar (Video)

-These Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar are perfect to make on the weekend and eat all week for a quick breakfast.
+Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar are perfect to make on the weekend and eat all week for a quick breakfast.
 And these tasty muffins are low-carb, low-glycemic, and South Beach Diet Phase Two.
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.